🔥 Get 150% Cashback Upto ₹75,000

 Andy Beal & Poker

 Andy Beal had been playing poker since his college years and it has been widely reported that he was a fairly successful player during college.
-Rumours abound that his poker winnings even helped fund some of his early business ventures.
+Rumors abound that his poker winnings even helped fund some of his early business ventures.

-But, Beal’s real poker journey when he visited the Bellagio poker room in Las Vegas sometime during February/March 2001.
+But, Beal’s real poker journey was when he visited the Bellagio poker room in Las Vegas sometime during February/March 2001.
 He met professional poker players like Todd Brunson and started playing high-stakes cash games against them, eventually winning around $100,000.
 Soon the word was out: an unknown Texas billionaire at the Bellagio was ready to take on anyone who would play him for any stakes they could afford.
-But, because of his immense wealth and a seemingly unending supply of chips, most sharks were reluctant to take him on But, ultimately Beal offered so much money that the players had no choice but to accept.
+But, because of his immense wealth and a seemingly unending supply of chips, most sharks were reluctant to take him on, ultimately Beal offered so much money that the players had no choice but to accept.

 Andy Beal wanted to test his poker skills and strategies against the best poker players in the world and so, issued a challenge to them to compete against him in a series of heads-up Limit Hold’em poker matches.
-The group of players included poker legends and professionals like Doyle Brunson, Phil Ivey, Ted Forrest, Jennifer Harman, Minh Ly, Todd Brunson, Howard Lederer, David Grey, Chip Reese, Gus Hansen, Barry Greenstein etc. and called themselves “The Corporation“.
+The group of players included poker legends and professionals like Doyle Brunson, Phil Ivey, Ted Forrest, Jennifer Harman, Minh Ly, Todd Brunson, Howard Lederer, David Grey, Chip Reese, Gus Hansen, and Barry Greenstein, etc. and called themselves “The Corporation“.